 Treatment of Mdr2-deficient mice with PLN-74809 also reduced in a dose-dependent manner serum levels of alkaline phosphatase and total bilirubin compared to vehicle controls.
 Both are markers of cholestasis.

-One-way ANOVA w/ mult. comp.; # = p<0.05, ANOVA followed by Dunnett's post-test (all treatment groups compared to vehicle)
+#, p<0.05, ANOVA followed by Dunnett's post-test (all treatment groups compared to Vehicle).

 PLN-74809 reduced cholestasis markers in PSC model